VHonzik/secret-histories/README.md

 - Hand Management/Push Your Luck/Player Elimination: Players fall under effects of powerful yet temporary "influences."
 And not all of them are good.
 As seasons change, they must careful manage their mental state or risk succumbing to ill effects entirely.
 You can always play it safe but takes time that you don't always have.
 And if that wasn't enough, the authorities don't take kindly to the occult activities either.
 - Hidden Information: Many key pieces for final ritual are obtained secretly.
 Victory won't come out of the blue but it is not always clear how close an individual player is.
 - Temporary Cards: Influences are fickle in their nature.
-- Auction: End-game pieces for the ascension are auctioned among the player.
+- Auction: Some end-game pieces for the ascension are auctioned among the player.
 Prepare to pay a hefty price for the final piece of the puzzle.
 - Stat-Based Turn-Order: The poorest players make it up by the effort.
 Current funds determine the action order, lowest first.

 ## I want to play right now!

 The game is in a testing phase so the delivery mechanism is work in progress.
 I will probably have Github release with PDFs in near future.
 If you still desperately need to play right now, you will need to do some work yourself.
-First of all, you will need [python 3](https://www.python.org/downloads/) installed and from the root of this repo run:
+First of all, you will need [python 3](https://www.python.org/downloads/) installed with following packages: [FPDF](https://pypi.org/project/fpdf/) and [Pillow](https://pypi.org/project/pillow/).
+From the root of this repo run:
 - `python cards.py`

-This will take around 2 minutes and generate `export/SecretHistories.pdf`, ~76 page A4 PDF file with 9 cards per page.
+This will take around 2 minutes and generate `export/SecretHistories.pdf`, ~65 page A4 PDF file with 9 cards per page.
 You can print this, I strongly recommend in color, and do a little bit of crafting to cut out the individual cards.
 "Perhaps [the Forge of Days](https://cultistsimulator.fandom.com/wiki/The_Forge_of_Days) Hour will notice you 😉".
 There is 1px spacing between the cards.
 The cards are designed to fit in 60mmx90mm sleeves.

 Then there is [Rules Word document](Rules.docx).
 Print or keep around digitally.